jays-codes/ud-copilot/README.md

 List below ARE NOT NOTES.
 They are topics covered as of latest.

 proj: clinicals-app
+- generated react component code to make api call to axios and render as html table
 - generated react components, configured routing in App.js
 - created react-app via npx create-react-app; installed dep: react-router-dom, axios, react-toastify